ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 | /ace-group/GROUPNAME/kdc-cred | MUST be hosted if a group re-keying mechanism is used.
 Contains the authentication credential of the KDC for the group with name GROUPNAME. | GET (All Clients) |
 | /ace-group/GROUPNAME/policies | Optional.
 Contains the group policies of the group with name GROUPNAME. | GET (All Clients) |

-Note that the use of these resources follows what is defined in {{I-D.ietf-ace-key-groupcomm}}, and only additions or modifications to that specification are defined in this document.
+The use of these resources follows what is defined in {{I-D.ietf-ace-key-groupcomm}}, and only additions or modifications to that specification are defined in this document.

+Consistent with what is defined in {{I-D.ietf-ace-key-groupcomm}}, some error responses from the KDC can convey error-specific information according to the problem-details format specified in {{RFC9290}}.

 ## Joining a Security Group {#join}